KrrishKathe/reliefwave-net/README.md

 4. **Request help, connect with others, or volunteer**.
 5. **Inform your loved ones** that you are safe, even from afar.

+Ps: The ReadMe is entirely typed by me and not AI generated.
+This was to ensure all the features by myself and note down them one by one.